 In September 2016, we received a number of interesting project descriptions, and we are happy to announce that we have decided to award the following project with the 2016 IWSG Wader Study Group Small Grant:

 Biol.
 Glenda Hevia and Dr. Verónica D’Amico: A valuation of the impact of human activities on physiological parameters of Two-Banded Plovers (Charadrius falklandicus) breeding at beaches in Northern Patagonia, Argentina.

 We thank all who submitted projects and encourage everyone with relevant projects to apply again next year.
-A call for 2017 applications will be announced in spring and applications should be submitted by September 1th of each year, and a decision will be made before the end of the year.

 Yahkat Barshep, Vojtěch Kubelka and Jannik Hansen